 Don't miss out on your 1st choice course

-You've read through a pile of prospectuses, researched courses and gone to university open days.
-Now it’s time to finish your application.
+You've read through a pile of prospectuses, researched courses and been to virtual open days.
+Now it's time to finish and submit your application.

-We guarantee all new full-time undergraduate students a room in halls when you make us your firm choice and meet our accommodation deadline.
-Applying by 15 January means you beat the rush when it comes to choosing the best room.
+We also guarantee all new full-time undergraduate students a room in halls when you make us your firm choice and meet our accommodation deadline.
+Applying before 29 January means you beat the rush when it comes to choosing the best room.

 Don't leave it too late

-The Christmas break is a good time to get everything in place so you can submit your application on time.
+UCAS expects to see a record number of applications by the January deadline this year.
+Make sure you have enough time to get everything in place so you can submit your application on time.

-You’ll also want plenty of time to make sure you’re happy with your personal statement and to check your referee has enough time to complete your reference.
+You'll also want plenty of time to make sure you're happy with your personal statement (we offer a free personal statement checking service if you'd like someone to take one last look for you) and to check your referee has enough time to complete your reference.